Sonicof/stala_quiz/README.md

 -
 ## Rules

-1.There will be 4 options to every question marked A, B, C and D 2.In order to answer just click on the option
+- There will be 4 options to every question marked A, B, C and D
+- In order to answer just click on the option
-3.Every correct answer will give you 10 points and every wrong answer will deduct 5 points 4.If you wish to stop at any moment you can click exit 5.Your score at the end will be sent to your email if you wish
+- Every correct answer will give you 10 points and every wrong answer will deduct 5 points
+- If you wish to stop at any moment you can click exit
+- Your score at the end will be sent to your email if you wish

 ## Requirements